ahelal/ansible-concourse/README.md

 ```
 ## Keys

-Warning the role comes with default keys.
+**Warning** the role comes with default keys.
 This keys are used for demo only you should generate your own and store them **safely** i.e. ansible-vault

 You would need to generate 2 keys for web and one key for each worker node.
 An easy way to generate your keys to use a script in ```keys/key.sh```

-The script will ask you the number of workers you require and generate the files in ```keys/vars``` you can than copy the content in your group vars or pass it somehow.
+The bash script will ask you for the number of workers you require.
+It will then generate ansible compatible yaml files in ```keys/vars```
+You can than copy the content in your group vars or pass it somehow.

 ## TODO
 * MacOS support
 * Redhat Support
-* Add more tests
 * Windows support
+* Add disterbuted cluster tests

 ## License
 MIT